EESG Dissertation Data and Fieldwork Award

 The award will be oriented primarily to those without other substantial funding.
 Eligible candidates must be members of the AAG EESG at the time of submission.

-Proposals should be submitted using the below form or using this link.
 Incomplete applications or applications arriving after the announced closing date will not be considered.
 Notification of the results will be made as soon as possible.
 The results will be announced in the EESG Business Meeting at the AAG Annual Conference.
 Attendance at the conference is not a condition of this award.

-Award Deadline: February 25th, 2024 at 11:59 PM Pacific Time
+Submission Deadline: February 3rd, 2025 at 11:59 PM ET

 Current Winners: